Why Course Reserves?

 Items to place on Reserve

 To ensure the greatest access for students, reserves staff make materials available in digital format whenever possible.
-Reserve material can be requested in multiple formats (PowerPoint, MP3 files, etc.) and include both digital and print/physical materials:
+Reserve material can be requested in multiple formats (PowerPoint, MP3 files, etc.):

 - Links to e-journals, e-books and most UNB Libraries'-licensed resources